szym10on/owning-a-server/README.md

 - After editing network file use Ctrl + O than Enter, next press Ctrl + X to exit out of nano editor.

 - To set all the things that we edited use 'sudo netplan apply' and 'sudo systemctl restart network-manager' to restart your network.

+2. Set up port forwarding in your network router:

+- Log in to your router.
+Common router IP addresses include 192.168.0.1 or 192.168.1.1.
+Consult your router's manual or documentation for the correct IP address and login credentials

+- Locate the port forwarding section in your router settings.
+This may be called "Port Forwarding," "Port Mapping," or something similar, depending on your router's brand and model.<br>
+Add a port forwarding rule for the Minecraft server.
+Specify the following information:<br>
+➤ External Port: The port number you want to use for incoming connections (e.g., 25565 for default Minecraft).<br>
+➤ Internal IP Address: The static internal IP address of your Minecraft server that you set up earlier in .yaml file of your server<br>
+➤ Internal Port: The same port number as the external port (e.g., 25565).<br>
+➤ Protocol: Select "TCP".

+- Save configuration and restart your router.

+- Check your public IP by searching 'what is my ip' in your browser.
+Well done - that's your server public IP!